Tutorial

 spy

-Spy hasn't been implemented yet in the current version of liquidata
+Spy hasn't been implemented yet in the current version of liquidata, but the

 following shortcuts should appear soon: